 Center Name:

 Address:

 and

 Employer:

 Address:

 Telephone:

-Name of Supervisor:

-Hours of Work:

-Length of Employment/Training:
+-

 Rate of Pay if applicable:

 The above-mentioned organizations are entering into an AGREEMENT to establish a Workbased Learning (WBL) Program with the stipulations outlined below.
 This document is not a contract or a legally binding document; rather, it is a Memorandum of Understanding (MOU) between the above-mentioned parties.